sun-li/vim/README.md

 This .vimrc file is developed for programmers.

 It is optimized for MacVim 7.3.
-However, it should be useful for regular Vim/gVim, too.
+Meanwhile, it is useful for regular Vim/gVim, too.

 ## Recommended Plug-ins